PuckiSilver/mc-magnesium/README.md

 ## **Configure**
 To add or remove a **stat**, navigate to the [main.bolt](src/data/magn/modules/main.bolt) file and modify the `stats` array.

+> **Note:** Names of the stats can only contain lowercase characters and underscores!

 You can also add or remove a **new slot** inside of the same [main.bolt](src/data/magn/modules/main.bolt) file by modifying the `slots` array to your liking.

 ## **Build**